raveoli22/rshell/README.md

 -IO redirection does not work if both are used in the same line, for example: wc < file > file2

 -some special characters, if used as input, will cause unexpected errors

+-a few cases with connectors will not work correctly with IO redirection.
+However, most cases will, there are only a couple bugs.
+Those bugs can be seen in the test cases.

 #TESTING: